flavorjones/release_marker/README.md

 Optional configuration parameters for a Pivotal Tracker project:

+* "include_chores": a boolean indicating whether to include chores in your changelogs (default=false).
-* "only_label": if not all stories in Tracker are relevant to a release, then only include those stories with this label.
+* "only_label": if not all stories in Tracker are relevant to a release, then include only those stories with this label.
-* "include_chores": a boolean indicating whether to include chores in your changelogs.
+* "except_label": if not all stories in Tracker are relevant to a release, then include only stories without this label.

 ### With Rake